Frequently Asked Questions

 When do I get practical experience with patients?

 Students complete a minimum of five clinical experiences (36 weeks total) throughout the DPT curriculum.
 Clinical Experience 1 is four weeks in duration and occurs in the summer semester (second year) and focuses on foundational skills.
-Clinical Internships 2-5 are each eight weeks in duration and occur in the third year focusing on foundational (inpatient), musculoskeletal, neurologic, and/or cardiopulmonary, pediatric skills.
+Clinical Internships 1-4 are each eight weeks in duration and occur in the third year.
+Students must complete clinical internships in the inpatient and outpatient settings.
+Areas of focus may include foundational skills, musculoskeletal, neurologic, cardiopulmonary, and/or pediatric settings.

 Where are the clinical experience sites located?